 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-C4XD’s Corporate Governance Statement is set out on pages 12-14 of the Group’s 2017 Annual Report.
+C4XD’s Corporate Governance Statement is set out in the Group’s Annual Report.
 The Group is controlled through its Board of Directors.
 The Board’s main roles are to provide overall strategy and direction for the Group and to ensure that the necessary resources are made available to enable those objectives to be met.

 The Board has a schedule of matters reserved for its approval, including decisions on strategy and risk management, approval of budgets, acquisitions and disposals, major capital expenditure, legal and insurance issues, Board structure and the appointment of advisers.
 In some areas responsibility is delegated to Committees of the Board within clearly defined terms of reference.
 Once the strategic and financial objectives of the Group have been set by the Board, it is the role of the Chief Executive Officer to ensure that they are achieved through the day-to-day management of the Group’s business.
 The Non-executive Directors are responsible for bringing independent and objective judgment to Board decisions.